Providing Equipment For Remote Workers In A Distributed World

 Learn how GroWrk's platform helps you to provide equipment to distributed teams.

-The first step is to make a checklist of essential your employees need to perform their jobs remotely.
-Things like a fast laptop, a , and a widescreen monitor should be standard.
+The first step is to make a checklist of essential equipment your employees need to perform their jobs remotely.
+Things like a fast laptop, a laptop stand, and a widescreen monitor should be standard.

-Employers have three options to provide the Purchasing new devices for employee, using current inventory, or offering a WFH stipend to cover associated expenses. :
+Employers have three options to provide the equipment: Purchasing new devices for employees, using current inventory, or offering a WFH stipend to cover associated expenses

-To make the IT onboarding checklist process as fast as possible, send over an to determine what an survey is missing from your from home checklist.
-All from home provided must meet a set standards that your company creates.
+To make onboarding as fast as possible, send over an equipment survey to determine what an employee is missing and compare that to your work from home equipment checklist.
+All work from home equipment must meet a set of standards your company creates and can be outlined in an IT onboarding checklist.

 The next step is to include anything their location legally requires.

 Since employment laws usually vary by jurisdiction, it is crucial that you fully understand the laws that apply in their case.
-If two or more laws apply to the , the one that's most generous to the is the one your company should follow.
+If two or more laws apply to the worker, the one that's most generous to the remote worker is the one your company should follow.

-It is compulsory to provide for working from home, reimburse additional expenses, and ensure a safe and healthy environment.
+It’s becoming compulsory to provide equipment for working from home, reimburse additional expenses, and ensure a safe and healthy environment.

-10 US states require employers to reimburse WFH employees for certain -related expenses.
-California is the strictest where anything the deems “necessary” has to be covered.
+10 US states require employers to reimburse WFH employees for certain work-related expenses.
+California is the strictest, where anything the employee deems “necessary” has to be covered.

-The responsibility of the is to ensure that the tools provided to their and their workplace meet the required standards and safety regulations.
+The responsibility of the employer is to ensure that the tools provided to their remote worker and their workplace meet the required standards and safety regulations.
 Again, these change from region to region.

 According to OSHA, employers are not required to inspect workpaces.

-Employers must ensure safety because they can be held liable for any accidents caused by , processes, or materials used by employees while working from home.
+Employers must ensure safety because they can be held liable for any accidents caused by equipment, processes, or materials used by employees while working from home.

 Also, keep in mind under UK H&S requirements, employers must provide adjustable monitors.
 Fire safety standards in the EU are very strict, where you need to use specific fabrics and foams.

-The best way to do that is by having your This way, each party’s responsibilities are clearly established and what to do if there are issues with any of the company-provided tools. agreement. sign an
+The best way to do that is by having your remote worker sign an employee equipment agreement.
+This way, each party’s responsibilities are clearly established and what to do if there are issues with any of the company-provided tools.

 For example, how to replace a device, how to file a complaint, etc.

-This isn’t just how many days they can from home; it also helps you avoid compliance issues and ensure no mishaps with .
+This remote work policy isn’t just how many days they can work from home; it also helps you avoid compliance issues and ensure no mishaps with employee performance

 Your policy should answer questions such as: